Lasten-Ernest/Lasten-Ernest.github.io/README.md

 ## In order to access this website on line:
-** copy the link below and paste it into your browser's address bar.
+** click on the link below or copy it and paste it into your recommended browser's address bar.
     https://lasten-ernest.github.io/

 ## Author